In part one we talked about what risk assessments are and how they can make your life easier by keeping your event safe and you out of jail.

 - Reevaluate your risk level to see if you’ve reduced risk to an acceptable level.

 Now you need to define who or which group of people can be effected.
 This is important so we know who to inform or train and who to watch out for.
-In our case it’s the visitors.
+In our case it’s the visitors and event staff.

 Next you ask yourself, how likely (probable) is it to happen?